TrueNASTrueNAS Nightly Development Documentation

 Storage Settings Configuration Screen

 If the system has one pool, TrueNAS configures that pool as the system dataset pool.
 If your system has more than one pool, you can set the system dataset pool using the Select Pool dropdown.
-Users can move the system dataset to an unencrypted pool, or an encrypted pool without passphrases.
+Users can move the system dataset to an unencrypted or key-encrypted pool.

 SystemDatasetPoolConfigScreen